obs-websocket-community-projects/obs-websocket-java/README.md

 Individual requests will include a status code(SourceNotFound, HotkeyNotFound, etc) as part of the response and do not result in the connection being closed.

-The `onError` communicator and controller lifecycle events are reserved for exceptional events (null pointers and other development errors) and for failure to connect to OBS (for example, if OBS Websocket isn't installed, if OBS isn't running, or it isn't accessible over the network).
+The `onError` communicator and controller lifecycle events are reserved for exceptional events (null pointers and other exceptions) and for failure to connect to OBS (for example, if OBS Websocket isn't installed, if OBS isn't running, or it isn't accessible over the network).

 ## Logging
 This project ships with SLF4J as the logging facade, and uses SLF4J-Simple as the logging implementation